Do you regularly look at your club demographics and ensure you are catering to your most valuable members?

 With COVID restrictions easing, those who removed their physical Club magazine or Newsletter may consider bringing these back.
 This will appeal to your older demographic who may not use the digital space as often and provide another strong communication channel for your promotions and offers to this member group.

 Focus groups and member surveys are also a good way to connect and find out what they want from the club to ensure increased visits.
-This can also be a way to determine if your marketing strategy is making it to your most valuable members.
+This can also be a way to determine if your marketing strategy is having and impact with your most valuable members.